LearnersGuild/guide/Misc/Guidelines.md

-# General Playbooklines & Strategies
+# General guidelines and Strategies

 Advice from ourselves to ourselves for when we forget